PauloGoes/CSharp/README.md

 }

 Currently, there are three categories (in order of precedence):

-1. EXPIRED: Trades whose next payment date is late by more than 30 days based on a reference date which will be given.
+**1. EXPIRED:** Trades whose next payment date is late by more than 30 days based on a reference date which will be given.

-2. HIGHRISK: Trades with value greater than 1,000,000 and client from Private Sector.
+**2. HIGHRISK:** Trades with value greater than 1,000,000 and client from Private Sector.

-3. MEDIUMRISK: Trades with value greater than 1,000,000 and client from Public Sector.
+**3. MEDIUMRISK:** Trades with value greater than 1,000,000 and client from Public Sector.

 Question 1: Write a C# console application using object oriented design that classifies all trades in a given portfolio.
 Keep in mind that the real application may have dozens of categories, so your design must be extensible allowing those